 and bowls for water."

-Update from Ron C. - "The City of Hamilton has done some upgrades since the post above for
+Update from Ron C.: "The City of Hamilton has done some upgrades since

-being fully fenced with double gate entry, benches and new trees.
+with the area being fully fenced with double gate entry, benches and new trees.
 This park is leash free."

 dog park located at 42 McCarthy Crescent in Angus, Ontario."